How to Cook Pasta Like a Pro

 This sounds crazy, but this can be a life saver.

 Right before you drain the water, scoop out 1 cup.
+Add a portion of the pasta water back to your prepared pasta to add depth and moisture.
 The starch and salinity in the water can help to cook your pasta if it's undercooked, you can add it to your sauce to extend the amount of given sauce on hand, or it can thin down a sauce that's too thick.

 You'll find that some noodles are really greedy and soak up every bit of sauce.
 That pasta water will work wonders in situations like this.